narukoshin/custom-bruteforce/README.md

 on_fail:
     message: incorrect password

-# Adding the successful message, if for example, we are in the admin panel
+# Adding the successful message, if, for example, we are in the admin panel
 on_pass:
     message: Welcome,